-In 2020 we’re recognizing Climate Champions in seven categories:
+In 2020 we recognized Climate Champions in seven categories:

-Plus there’s an “Other” category if your efforts did not fit into one of our seven main categories.
+Plus there was an “Other” category if efforts did not fit into one of our seven main categories.

-Recognition is based on your organization's performance over 12 months (we accept January-December 2019 or a more recent 12 month period if that is more convenient for you).
+Recognition was based on an organization's performance over 12 months (we accepted January-December 2019 or a more recent 12 month period if that was more convenient).